0xCompute/rubidity/rubidity-typed/README.md

 Here's a brief rundown of Rubidity's type coercion rules:

 * **:address**: Accepts hexadecimal strings that match the Ethereum address format (`0x` followed by 40 hexadecimal characters).
 The address is then normalized to lowercase.
-* **:uint256 and :int256**: These types accept both integer and string representations.
-Strings are attempted to be coerced into integers. uint256 and int256 cannot be out of the range of their Solidity counterparts.
+* **:uint and :int**: These types accept both integer and string representations.
+Strings are attempted to be coerced into integers. uint and int cannot be out of the range of their Solidity counterparts.
 * **:string**: Only accepts string literals.
 Note: strings are immutable (frozen).
 * **:bool**: Accepts only `true` or `false`.
-* **:ethscriptionId**: Accepts hexadecimal strings matching specific patterns (`0x` followed by 64 hexadecimal characters).
+* **:inscriptionId**: Accepts hexadecimal strings matching specific patterns (`0x` followed by 64 hexadecimal characters).
-* **:datetime**: Relies on `:uint256` type coercion, as it's represented as an unsigned integer internally.
+* **:timestamp**: Relies on `:uint` type coercion, as it's represented as an unsigned integer internally.
 * **:mapping**: Accepts a Hash and ensures that keys and values match the specified types.
 Coerces these into a typed mapping object (`TypedMapping`).
 * **:array**: Accepts an array and ensures that the values match the specified type.
 Coerces these into a typed array object (`TypedArray`).